Set up Microsoft Calling Plans

 An emergency address must be associated with a phone number.
 When this association happens can vary among country and regions.
 For example, in the United States, you need to associate an emergency address when you assign the phone number to the user.
 In the United Kingdom, you need to associate an emergency address to the phone number when you're getting the phone numbers from Microsoft 365, or when transferring phone numbers from your current service provider.

-For information about emergency calling and managing emergency addresses, see Manage emergency calling and Add, change, or remove an emergency location for your organization.
+For information about emergency calling and managing emergency addresses, see Manage emergency calling.

 Step 5: Assign an emergency address and a phone number to a user

-When you're setting up Calling Plans in Microsoft 365, you must assign a phone number and emergency address to each of your users.
+You must assign a phone number and an emergency address to each of your users.
 The emergency address must be created before you can associate it with a phone number.
-For more information, see Assign or change an emergency address.
+For more information, see Assign or change an emergency address and Assign a phone number.

 If you add more people to your business right before doing this step, it may take several hours for them to appear on the Voice users page.